-RESOLUTION 15 (Rev. Buenos Aires, 2017)
+RESOLUTION 15 (Rev. Addis-Ababa, 2021)

 Applied research and transfer of technology

-The World Telecommunication Development Conference (Buenos Aires, 2017),
+The World Telecommunication Development Conference (Addis-Ababa, 2021),

 recalling

+a) ITU Constitution Article 1, paragraph 19 on the Purposes of the Union, and the Article 21, paragraph 124 on the Functions and Structure of Telecommunication Development Sector.

-a) the Tunis Commitment of the World Summit on the Information Society (WSIS), recognizing the principles of universal, non-discriminatory, equitable and affordable access to information and communication technology (ICT) for all nations and all persons everywhere (see §§ 15, 18 and 19);
+b) the Tunis Commitment of the World Summit on the Information Society (WSIS), recognizing the principles of universal, non-discriminatory, equitable and affordable access to information and communication technology (ICT) for all nations and all persons everywhere (see §§ 15, 18 and 19);

-b) Resolution 64 (Rev. Busan, 2014) of the Plenipotentiary Conference, on non-discriminatory access to modern telecommunication/ICT facilities, services and applications, including applied research and transfer of technology, and e-meetings, on mutually agreed terms,
+c) Resolution 64 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on non-discriminatory access to modern telecommunication/ICT facilities, services and applications, including applied research and transfer of technology, and e-meetings, on mutually agreed terms,

+d) Addis-Ababa Action Agenda of the 2015 Third International Conference on Financing for Development, endorsed by the Resolution 69/313 of UN General Assembly, which recognizes transfer of technology as a powerful driver of economic growth and sustainable development,

+e) Nairobi outcome document of the High-level United Nations Conference on South-South Cooperation endorsed by the Resolution 64/222 of UN General Assembly, which emphasizes the need to promote, including through South-South cooperation, access to and the transfer of technology,

 recognizing

-a) that many countries would benefit from technology transfer in a wide range of fields;
+a) that many countries would benefit from technology transfer;

 b) that joint ventures can be effective means of technology transfer;

-c) that seminars and training conducted by various countries as well as by international and regional organizations have contributed to the transfer of technology, and hence to the development of ICT networks in the region;
+c) that seminars and training conducted by various countries as well as by international and regional organizations have contributed to the transfer of technology, and hence to the development of telecommunication/ICT networks in the region;

-d) that providers of ICT equipment and services are important partners in ensuring the flow of technology to developing countries and that they are ready to enter freely into such arrangements;
+d) that providers of telecommunication/ICT equipment and services are important partners in ensuring the flow of technology to developing countries and that they are ready to enter freely into such arrangements;

 e) that applied research is a promising activity for developing countries;